SAT 2 Biology

 - Laboratory, Interpretation, and Application: The questions that fall under this category are from the Experiment-based question type.
 They test your reasoning skills and the applicability of the reasoning to the questions asked.

-You now have enough information to help you succeed in the SAT 2 Biology test.
+You now have enough information to help you succeed in the Biology test.
 Being aware of the question format and the nature of questions is helpful to know so that you can prepare accordingly.
-However, nothing substitutes hard work and knowledge and this is what the SAT 2 Biology test aims to assess.
+However, nothing substitutes hard work and knowledge and this is what the Biology test of SAT 2 aims to assess.